Why should I pursue a second major in studio art/design?

 How is the second major different from the studio art/design minor?

-While the minors in studio art and design are only 15 credits, the second majors are 36 credits—6 of which can be taken outside of the Sam Fox School—allowing you greater depth in your studies.
+While the minors in studio art and design are 15 credits, the second majors are 36 credits—6 of which can be taken outside of the Sam Fox School—allowing you greater depth in your studies.

 How is the second major different from the BFA in Studio Art/Communication Design/Fashion Design?